 Also often combined with Rock Me, Asmodeus! and The Dead Can Dance.
 Joining the fun may be the motivation for the Hell Seeker.
-Contrast Hell of a Heaven for when Heaven isn't all it's cracked up to be.
+Hell of a Heaven is the inverse, when Heaven isn't all it's cracked up to be.
 Usually a form of Mundane Afterlife.

 open/close all folders

 Anime and Manga

 Magical Pokaan has Yuuma going to Hell after being involved in a romance with a ghost.
 However, after finding out she'll be doing stuff like stacking stones for eternity, she thinks she might as well get used to it and enjoy herself.
 As a result, she gets kicked from Hell into Heaven.
 She finds Heaven boring, though, so she's sent back to Japan.

 Rurouni Kenshin: No madman in his right mind is going to mistake where Shishio ended up for a holiday resort but he doesn't seem to mind terribly.
 In fact, if his words are anything to go by, he plans to have the trope name by overthrowing the Devil...